microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"recType"`

-If you are on this page it's because you have started to manipulate the Microshare® APIs and in this case you are familiar with the notion of recType, as a quick reminder the recType is the endpoint of a data flow in the data lake.
+The recType is the endpoint of a data flow in the data lake, the name underwhich your data is stored.
+[You can learn more about recTypes here.](/docs/2/technical/api/api-collection/)

 * `"tstamp"`